According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 3.

 - The literacy rate among women is only 54 per cent compared with 76 per cent among men.

-- On an average, an Indian woman works one hour more than an average man every day and yet much of her work is not paid.
-The Equal Remuneration Act, 1976 provides that equal wages should be paid to equal work.
+- On average, an Indian woman works one hour more than an average man every day and yet much of her work is not paid.
+The Equal Remuneration Act of 1976 provides that equal wages should be paid to equal work.

-- In India, sex-selective abortion led to a decline in child sex ratio (number of girl children per thousand boys).
+- In India, sex-selective abortion led to a decline in the child-sex ratio (number of girl children per thousand boys).

 - Urban areas have become particularly unsafe for women.

 Issues related to women are not given adequate attention.
 This has led many feminists and women’s movements to the conclusion that unless women control power, their problems will not get adequate attention.
 In India, the percentage of elected women members in Lok Sabha touched 12 percent of its total strength for the first time in 2014.
 Their share in the state assemblies is less than 5 per cent.

 One way to solve women’s problems is to have a fair proportion of women in the elected bodies.
 In Panchayats and Municipalities, one-third of seats in local government bodies are reserved for women.
 Now there are more than 10 lakh elected women representatives in rural and urban local bodies.
 Gender division is an example that some form of social division needs to be expressed in politics.
 This also shows that disadvantaged groups do benefit when social divisions become a political issue.

 The division based on religious differences is often expressed in the field of politics.
 In India, there are followers of different religions.
 People should be able to express in politics their needs, interests and demands as a member of a religious community.